0xPD33/NumberWizard/README.md

 When I did touch it, I didn't upload anything to GitHub (I have some private projects).
 For example: I started working on a website with HTML and CSS and completed a Contact Book Application in WPF.

-Anyways:

-This project idea came from an introduction to Programming in Unity (which I have to learn again as well.)
-Instead of following the tutorial I just looked at the first 2 episodes and tried to continue on from there, myself.

-I am quite happy with the result.

-From now on I will continue to work on small projects and practice (a lot).
-I gotta stay dedicated to this in order to finally move from the beginning, learning stages of programming to an intermediate level.

 The next thing on my hitlist will probably be: remaking my text-editor (PadPad) in WPF and add the features I wanted to add.

 Stay tuned.